DelroyGayle/KoolAIChess/TESTING.md

 Note:
-1. The difference is that KoolAI resigned at **Move 16** forseeing that it could not win this game.
+1. The difference is that KoolAI resigned at **Move 16** foreseeing that it could not win this game.
 2. When you compare the contents of file08.pgn with the above output you will see that<br>
 *All the captures shown by **x** and all the checks shown by **+** correspond!*
 3. Afterwards, I pasted the outputted moves into input.pgn just to ensure that the moves played and the output were identical.